 What Is Christian Counseling?

-The past twenty years has seen many advances in the field of Christian counseling.
+Over the past thirty years the field of Christian counseling has seen many advances.
 Some of the finest minds in Christendom have articulated clear and helpful philosophies and techniques.
 These differ in some ways, but those which are truly Christian share common elements, including:

 - They are based on the declared truth of the Scriptures and the demonstrated techniques of Christ’s ministry.

 - They permit, and indeed invite, the legitimate expressions of emotions.

 - They acknowledge that many of people’s problems result from attempts to meet God-given needs in ways that are outside the will of God.

 - They espouse the principle that a person whose faith in Christ provides wisdom, insight, love, and strength can only provide true Christian counseling.

 - They carefully observe the human condition to see how the Scriptures can be applied most profoundly.

 Providing comfort and direction have been integral aspects of Christian ministry throughout church history.
 The apostle Paul wrote the believers in Thessalonica to “warn those who are idle, encourage the timid, help the weak, be patient with everyone” (1 Thessalonians 5:14).
 The term-translated therapy indicates service rendered to people in times of turmoil.
 In its historic context, therapy (or counseling) is the attentive, careful helping of others.